rainlanguage/arb-bot/README.md

 # respect 0x monthly rate limit
 MONTHLY_RATELIMIT="true"

+# option to use old version of arb contract for 0x mode, i.e dedicated 0x arb contract
+USE_ZEROEX_ARB="false"
 ```
 If both env variables and CLI argument are set, the CLI arguments will be prioritized and override the env variables.